GPUOpen-Drivers/llpc/llpc/docs/DdnBindlessTexture.md

 - At program link-time, when calling `Llpc::Compiler::buildShaderModuleResourceUsage()`, we need to recognize `OpTypeSampledImage` type variable as a 64-bit unsigned integer typed default uniform, so that we will not generate resource mapping node for texture, but generate a default uniform instead;
 - At pipeline compile time, we only need to add two patches in spirvReader:

     1).
-When calls `SPIRVToLLVM::transVariable()` to translate variable `%13`, we need to force to change the variable type from `OpTypedSapledImage` to int64, so that we can generate a uniform variable’s declaration, and we can handle `OpLoad` instruction correctly;
+When calls `SPIRVToLLVM::transVariable()` to translate variable `%13`, we need to force to change the variable type from `OpTypedSampledImage` to int64, so that we can generate a uniform variable’s declaration;

         ```
         %11 = OpTypeSampledImage %10